ericjwdchen/ericjwdchen.github.io/bookshelf.md

 ## In Progress

-- **Radical Markets: Uprooting Capitalism and Democracy for a Just Society** by Eric A. Posner and E. Glen Weyl
+- **Liar's Poker** by Michael Lewis

 - **Wall Street: A History, Updated Edition** by Charles R. Geisst

 ## 2019

+- **Radical Markets: Uprooting Capitalism and Democracy for a Just Society** by Eric A. Posner and E. Glen Weyl

 - **The Mezzanine** by Nicholson Baker